Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 ```c
 void MAX7219_putch(uint8_t digit, char ch, bool point)
 ```
-Writes a single ASCII char on the selected digit.
+Writes a single ASCII char on the selected digit

 - _digit_: digit number to write on (from 1 to 8)
 - _ch_: char to write (ex.: 'g', '1', '.' ecc)
 - _point_: will turn on (_true_) or off (_false_) the point/comma on the selected digit

-Note: you can use both uppercase and lowercase letters, in every case letters will be converted to use the defined font in the library header.
+You can use both uppercase and lowercase letters, in every case letters will be converted to use the defined font in the library header.
 You can write all letters but W,X that can't be effectively rendered on 7-segments displays.
 Some other chars will look weird (the Z is rendered as 2) but..hey... it's a 7-segment display!

 ---